esotericpig/EkoScape/README.md

     - https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac
 - Windows x64

-You can download the game on [itch.io](https://esotericpig.itch.io/ekoscape) (and then simply run it in the same folder containing the `assets` folder), or you can install & run the game from the official [itch app](https://itch.io/app) where the game has been tested to work in sandbox mode (if you're concerned about security).
+You can download the game on [itch.io](https://esotericpig.itch.io/ekoscape) and then simply run it in the same folder containing the `assets` folder, or you can install & run the game from the official [itch app](https://itch.io/app) where the game has been tested to work in sandbox mode (if you're concerned about security).

 You can edit the Map files in [assets/maps/](assets/maps/) or make your own!
 See [assets/maps/README.md](assets/maps/README.md) for more details, which also includes how to submit your Map files for the next version.

 **Additional System Notes:**
 - Linux:
   - A Desktop Entry file is provided if you wish to integrate it with your DE (Desktop Environment).
-Open the provided file -- `com.github.esotericpig.EkoScape.desktop` -- in a text editor to read more details or [read online here](https://github.com/esotericpig/EkoScape/blob/main/res/com.github.esotericpig.EkoScape.desktop).
+Open the provided file, `io.github.esotericpig.ekoscape.desktop`, in a text editor to read more details or [read online here](https://github.com/esotericpig/EkoScape/blob/main/res/io.github.esotericpig.ekoscape.desktop).

 ## Code Notes ##